Skip to main content

 To review and reconcile your bank transactions, you can head to the Transactions tab in the Ember app.

-Please make sure you have linked your bank account before you start, as this will allow your transactions to automatically feed into Ember from your bank account.
+Please make sure you have linked your bank account in Ember via Settings > Manage Connections before you start, as this will allow your transactions to automatically feed into Ember from your bank account.

-At the top of this page you will be able to see if there are any unreviewed transactions, as below.
+Navigate to the Transactions tab and you will be able to see if there are any unreviewed transactions under the To review button, as below.

-Once you click into the tile, you will find the transactions that have not yet been reviewed.
+Once you click on To review, you will find the transactions that have not yet been reviewed.

 If you select an individual transaction, then you you will be shown some additional information for this transaction.
 This is where you'll be able to check or change the assigned transaction category, as well as attach any receipts or invoices, in the attachments section.